frontenddogma/web-development-glossary/manuscript/i.md

 Increment
 : A term from the Scrum framework that describes all Product Backlog items completed during a Sprint, and the value of the increments of prior Sprints.
 An Increment must be usable and meet the definition of “Done.”

+Indexed Database
+: A JavaScript application programming interface (API) provided by web browsers for managing a NoSQL database of JSON objects.
+As an alternative to the Web storage standard, IndexedDB can provide more storage capacity.
+Use cases for IndexedDB include caching web application data for offline availability.&nbsp;[†](#w-indexeddb) ℹ︎&nbsp;[w3.org/TR/IndexedDB](https://www.w3.org/TR/IndexedDB/)

+IndexedDB
+: → Indexed Database

 Indexing
 : → n-based indexing
 : → One-based indexing